Dennis Apuan: Biography

 In 2003, Apuan was among four peace activists arrested for trespassing and sentenced to perform community service for protesting nuclear weapons at Peterson Air Force Base.
 Apuan participated in non-violent protests against the Iraq War at the 2004 Republican National Convention in New York City and in 2007 in Colorado Springs.

+Apuan died in Jacksonville, Florida on May 23, 2020 at age 55 due to complications with diabetes.

 Legislative career

 2008 election

 Choosing to run for the state house shortly before the Democratic district assemblies in February, Apuan took a leave of absence from his position with the Colorado Progressive Coalition to seek the state house seat being vacated by retiring Republican Representative Stella Garza-Hicks.

 Apuan had no opposition in the Democratic primary in August, and faced Republican Kit Roupe in the November 2008 general election.
 While his opponent's candidacy was endorsed by the Denver Post, Apuan was endorsed by the Colorado Springs Independent.